-The Centre for Social Innovation surveyed members to determine the impact of CSI membership in six areas: Mission, Networks, Ideas, Collaboration, Money, and Happiness.
+The Centre for Social Innovation surveyed members to determine the impact of CSI membership in six areas: Mission, Networks, Ideas, Collaboration, Money, and Happiness. \\\

-In 2012, the Nonprofit Centers Network undertook the first comprehensive look at benefits and impacts across 133 existing and 13 emergent shared space projects across Canada and the United States.
-As summarized in the graphic below, the evaluation produced a framework that distinguished between organizational or building level benefits from broader impacts on people and communities.
+In 2012, the Nonprofit Centers Network undertook the first comprehensive look at benefits and impacts across 133 existing and 13 emergent shared space projects across Canada and the United States, as summarized in the graphic on the following page.
+The evaluation produced a framework that distinguished between organizational or building level benefits from broader impacts on people and communities.
 Tangible benefits included stable rent costs, improved access to funders, and provision of new community spaces.
 Self-reported assessments also suggested higher-level impacts such as improved outcomes for clients and increased civic engagement.